kafidas/just-text/pdf-text-processing/README.md

 # PDF Text Extraction for et.gr (Edition 2024)
-This Python script is designed to process multiple PDF files from et.gr, specifically targeting Issues A' that contain formal laws. <br>
+This Python script is designed to process PDF files from **et.gr**, specifically targeting Issues A' that contain formal laws. <br>
-of Greek Laws (FEK A) stored in a folder, extracting text (and optionally images), and saving the results in specified output subfolders. <br>
+It extracts readable text from multiple PDF files of **et.gr** stored in a folder, and saving the results in specified output subfolder. <br>

-This Python script extracts readable text from PDF files of **et.gr** (edition 2024), specifically targeting Issues A' that contain formal laws. <br>
 The script processes the PDFs by cleaning up headers, last page footers, and other metadata, and it also handles special cases like hyphenation at the end of lines and omitted final lines. <br>
 The output includes the full extracted text, clipped text (headers removed), and the content from the last page (for reference).